Waer1/short-link-generator/readme.md

 # MERN Stack Application Documentation

-This repository contains a MERN (MongoDB, Express, React, Node.js) stack application.
+This repository contains a MERN (MongoDB, Express, React, Node.js) stack application. also it's deployed on AWS (Amazon Web Services) using Docker-Compose. using nginx as webserver and ansible for automation.

 ## Technologies and Tools Used